Overview of Single Subject Math or Science Intern Credentials

 - Ongoing assessment of learning, both for the students and the teacher candidate.

 Candidates are expected to participate in a variety of classroom observations (with follow-up reflections and discussions) during Preservice coursework and within the Intern program.
-Ongoing support and mentoring will be provided to prepare candidates to become effective teachers and to successfully pass the California Teaching Performance Assessment (CalTPA) and Reading Instruction Competence Assessment (RICA).
+Ongoing support and mentoring will be provided to prepare candidates to become effective teachers and to successfully pass the California Teaching Performance Assessment (CalTPA).